 - Select type Exchange Server 2003+.

-- Enter the OWA URL.
+- Enter the Outlook Web Access (OWA) URL.

 - Provide credentials: Click the Provide Credentials radio button, and enter the admin account credentials for the account that was set up under the “Prepare the Destination Environment” section of this guide.